lazyracket/car-sales-chart/README.md

 This repository contains an interactive visualization of top-selling small car sales trends in China from August 2021 to August 2024.

+## Note on Terminology
+In this project, "small cars" refers to what are commonly known as "小型车" or "A0级车" in the Chinese automotive market.
+This segment roughly corresponds to B-segment cars in Europe or subcompact cars in the United States.
+The A0 classification is specific to the Chinese market and represents compact to subcompact vehicles with the following typical characteristics:

+- Wheelbase: Between 2350mm and 2600mm
+- Vehicle length: Between 3700mm and 4450mm
+- Engine displacement: Typically between 1.0L and 1.5L for internal combustion engine vehicles

+For electric vehicles (EVs) in this category, while the size specifications remain similar, the classification is often based on battery capacity and range rather than engine displacement.
+EV models in this segment usually offer a range of approximately 200-400 kilometers on a single charge, though exact specifications can vary.

+It's worth noting that these classifications can be flexible and may evolve with market trends and technological advancements.

 ## Quick View
 中国小型车TOP车型销量走势 (2021年8月 - 2024年8月)